 To create a chippy textured look, I used a spatula to drag Buttercream Chalk Mineral Paint (a beautiful vintage color) across the wood.
 Also, dabbing the paint to create texture.
 Allow this to dry thoroughly.
 After it’s dried, go back with Black Wax with a wax brush and lightly add some more aged goodness.
 It’s a beautiful vintage look!

 It took me a while to find hangers for the corbels, but these were the easiest that I found for a beginner.
 Some of the hardware required drilling holes and all that nonsense.
 I wanted quick and easy, so here it is.
 Keyhole fasteners!
 Most hardware stores carry these, and I only used one per corbel since they were so small.

 Easy installation.
 No, you don’t have to use power tools… a simple hand screwdriver will do the trick too.

-* I didn’t attach the shelf board to the mini corbels (I just laid it across them once I hung them on the wall) because… I like to decorate often and these corbels can be used in many ways as home decor too.
-I simply remove the board and I have two beautiful items to decorate with.
+* I didn’t attach the shelf board to the mini corbels (I just laid it across them once I hung them on the wall) because… I like to decorate often, and these corbels can be used in many ways as home decor.
+I remove the board, and now I have two beautiful corbels items to decorate with.
 Want more ideas on how to use these amazing replicas?
 Visit my friend Tammy with Rustic Orchard Homes and see how she uses them.

 Fantastic!
 What a fun project and so easy.
-See I told you you could do it.
-Now there’sno reason not to step out of that comfort zone and try a little DIY woodworking project.
-You just might surprise yourself and discover you have a hidden talent.
+See, I told you you could do it.
+Now there’s no reason not to step out of that comfort zone and try a little DIY woodworking project.
+You might surprise yourself and discover you have a hidden talent.

-Thanks for joining me today and as always I would love for you to share this with your friends and give me some feedback on this mini corbel shelf.
-Love it or not, I want to know.
-Drop me a comment below. 🙂
+Thanks for joining me today, and as always, I would love it if you would share this with your friends and give me some feedback on this mini corbel shelf.
+Please drop me a comment below. 🙂